-5.4.1.4 Faculty Evaluation Report - Part I

-A set of official documents providing complete and valid information, including:

-- a.
-For a faculty member preparing an annual evaluation: - NMU Faculty Evaluation Processing Form (see Appendix A of the Agreement) - faculty information page (Faculty Information Report Basic Data Form) - b.
-For a faculty member applying for promotion and/or tenure: - NMU Faculty Evaluation: Promotion and/or Tenure Processing Form (see Appendix A of the Agreement) - faculty information page (Faculty Information Report Basic Data Form) - letter of appointment and/or Employment Agreement from the University - where appropriate, a position description listing duties and responsibilities
+- 5.4.6.1 Faculty Evaluation Report Part I A set of official documents providing complete and valid information, including: - a.
+For a faculty member preparing an annual evaluation: -NMU Faculty Evaluation Processing Form (see Appendix A of the Agreement) - -Faculty Information Report Basic Data Form (from Academic Affairs) -Letter of Appointment from the University b.
+For a faculty member applying for promotion and/or tenure: -NMU Faculty Evaluation: Promotion and/or Tenure Processing Form (see appendix A of the Agreement) -Faculty Information Report - Basic Data Form (from Academic Affairs) -Letter of Appointment from the University -where appropriate, a position description listing duties and responsibilities -where appropriate, documentation outlining any changes in duties and responsibilities -department bylaws -if any of the above are not available, or otherwise deserve some commentary, the faculty member should include a page with appropriate explanation

-- where appropriate, documentation outlining any changes in duties and responsibilities - if any of the above are not available, or otherwise deserve some commentary, the faculty member should include a page with appropriate explanation - table of contents covering the narrative in Part II, the Appendix to Part II (see Section 5.4.1.5.e), and the Backup Materials to Part II (see Section 5.4.1.5.f).
+-table of contents covering the narrative in Part II, the Appendix to Part II (see Section 5.4.6.2.5), and the Backup Materials to Part II (see Section 5.4.6.2.6).

-5.4.1.5 Faculty Evaluation Report - Part II
+5.4.6.2 Faculty Evaluation Report - Part II